dotty-staging/Lucre/README.md

     "de.sciss" %% "lucre-bdb"  % v   // BDB JE v5
     "de.sciss" %% "lucre-bdb6" % v   // BDB JE v6

 Note that the file format of BDB JE v6 is not backward compatible with v5.
-Also BDB JE v6 requires Java 1.7, whereas BDB v5 works with Java 1.6.

-The current version `v` is `"3.13.1"`.
+The current version `v` is `"3.13.2"`.

 ## contributing